dprince/kytoon/README.md

 For Libvirt (uses libvirt DHCP server for instance IP configuration):

+NOTE: Kytoon is always using the qemu:///system Libvirt connection.
 NOTE: Kytoon assumes you are using NAT networking for your libvirt instances.
 If you use bridged networking the IP discovery mechanism will fail.
+NOTE: If the 'create_cow' option is set to 'true', the format for the disk driver must be 'qcow2' in the original guest image, or guest xml (and not 'raw', for instance).
+The original guest xml might need to be adjusted for this.
+NOTE: You can dump the xml for the original guest image with the 'virsh --connect=qemu:///system dumpxml $DOMAIN' command.

 ```bash